 4. Layer Your Lighting

 Layered lighting will give your rooms depth and warmth.
 It is not terribly complicated.
-Function, comfort and style is easily achieved by using several lighting types instead of a single ceiling fixture that makes the room look dull and one-dimensional.
+Function, comfort, and style are easily achieved by using several lighting types instead of a single ceiling fixture that makes the room look dull and one-dimensional.

 Incorporate these three kinds of basic lighting: